laszlocph/gimlet-documentation/src/pages/docs/index.md

 We are committed to community support even when it is not strictly about Gimlet.

 Be that Gimlet, containers or cloud related, we are here to help.
-[Join our community Discord](https://discord.com/invite/ZwQDxPkYzE) or [Ask a question on Github](https://github.com/gimlet-io/gimlet/discussions)
+[Join our community Discord](https://discord.com/invite/ZwQDxPkYzE).

 ## Supporting Gimlet